Say goodbye to boring tofu. There is another winner in town: stuffed tofu! Introducing Stuffed Tofu in Spicy Tomato Sauce!

-- Transfer the carved out tofu to a mixing bowl.
+- Transfer the carved-out tofu to a mixing bowl.
 Add the finely diced mushrooms, carrot, red bell pepper, soy sauce, coconut sugar, and salt.
 Using a fork, mash everything together until it forms a slightly chunky paste.
 Taste and adjust seasonings if needed.
 At this point, you can add some chili or chopped fresh herbs for extra flavor.

 - Fill the tofu pouches with the mashed tofu mixture, making sure to pack it tight.
 Be careful not to break the tofu pouches.

 - Heat two tablespoons of oil in a large non-stick skillet.
 Once hot, fry the stuffed tofu pieces on each side for about 5 minutes.
 This step is optional but makes the tofu crispy on the outside.
-Remove the tofu from the skillet and transfer to a plate lined with kitchen paper towel to remove excess oil.
+Remove the tofu from the skillet and transfer them to a plate lined with a kitchen paper towel to remove excess oil.

 - In the same skillet, heat another two tablespoons of oil over medium heat.
-Once hot, add the garlic, sliced chili and green onions and cook for about 3 minutes.
+Once hot, add the garlic, sliced chili, and green onions and cook for about 3 minutes.

 - Next, add the chopped tomatoes and cook for 8-10 minutes, or until they are cooked and have slightly thickened.
 Add the ketchup, coconut sugar, and soy sauce, and cook for another 2-3 minutes.

-- Add the stuffed tofu back to the skillet and cook for about 5 minutes, flipping them once to coat with the tomato sauce.
+- Add the stuffed tofu back to the skillet and cook for about 5 minutes, flipping them once to coat them with the tomato sauce.

-- Add the ground black pepper, top with chopped green onions and serve with rice or quinoa on the side!
+- Add the ground black pepper, top with chopped green onions, and serve with rice or quinoa on the side!